Apocrypher00/loyalty-card-designer/README.md

 5. Position elements, set background/borders.
 6. Export PDF.

+## Provenance

+This project is **almost 100% AI-generated** and iteratively refined with human feedback.
+While it’s been tested to work for typical cases, use your own judgment for production runs.
+Pull requests and human reviews are welcome.

 ## GitHub Pages

 1. Create a new repo and push these files.